ubinexus/sonic-utilities/doc/Command-Reference.md

 **show muxcable operationtime <port>**

 This command displays the operationtime of  the Y-cable which are connected to muxcable.
 The resultant table or json output will show the current operation time of the cable as `hh:mm:ss` format.
+Operation time means the time since the last time the start/reset of the cable is done, and the time would be in the format specified

 - Usage:
   ```